XEP-0248: PubSub Collection Nodes

 </iq>

-The service MUST NOT allow the node type to be changed.
+The service MUST NOT allow the node type to be changed from collection to leaf.
 If it is attempted the service MUST return a <not-allowed/> error, specifying a pubsub-specific error condition of <invalid-options/>

 <iq type='error'